jcrd/blog-deprecated/content/posts/from-pod-to-man.md

 ---
-title: "From Pod to man"
+title: "From Pod to man pages"
 tags:
   - documentation
   - markup